dhalsim/dhalsim.github.com/_i18n/en/_posts/2015-11-13-debugging-nodejs.md

 ---
 {% include JB/setup %}

+{% include series.html %}

 We got a node.js application here and we've got source codes, but we can't figure it out the problems and bugs occur.
 We need to examine those, but how?
 Debugging comes into play.

 <!--more-->